cKlee/movingwall/mwo.md

 # Introduction

-The **Moving Wall Ontology (MWO)** is a vocabulary to express a limitation to a document service.
+The **Moving Wall Ontology (MWO)** is a vocabulary to express a quantitative limitation to a service event.

 In the real world limitations of document services are often called 'retention period', 'access restriction' or 'moving wall'.
+This Vocabulary aims to be used in conjunction with document services, but it might be used with other services too.

 ## Status of this document